The first life forms on Earth were probably the ones with biomolecules carrying “genetic code”.

 CO2 was constantly being absorbed by these organisms, and after the biological reactions responsible for creating energy in them, oxygen would be released as a by-product.

 This meant that oxygen began to accumulate in the oceans where life existed.
-This new material would, in turn, be taken advantage of by the adapting organisms, alias, leading to the creation of aerobic organisms, who used oxygen as a component of their energy creation.
+This new material would, in turn, be taken advantage of by the adapting organisms, leading to the creation of aerobic organisms that used oxygen as a component of their energy creation.
 This is another example of life diversifying to adapt to its environment and exploit the niches that it could occupy.

 This type of evolution continued, where the supply of potential energy making elements and compounds outstretched the requirements of life, therefore organisms continued to adapt to fill all available niches as opposed to competing with one another.